Blender vs Mixer (Differences & When to Use)

 When to Use a Mixer

 When it comes to baking, a mixer is a vital tool.
-Mixers allow you to create batters, knead dough, and much more.
+Mixers allow you to make cookie dough, whisk egg whites, and much more.
 These machines are a bit gentler than blenders.
 Rather than pulverizing food, mixers combine ingredients into a smooth consistent form.

 Use a mixer any time a recipe asks you to do one of the following actions: